nest/nest-simulator/doc/guides/connection_management.rst

     w_{1m} & w_{2m} & \cdots & w_{nm} \\
     \end{bmatrix}

-where :math:`w_{ij}` is the weight of the connection with presynaptic node :math:`i` and postsynaptic node :math:`j`.
+where :math:`w_{ij}` is the weight of the connection with pre-synaptic node :math:`i` and post-synaptic node :math:`j`.
 In all generality, we can assume that some weights are zero, indicating that there is no connection at all.

-As there is no support for creating connections from the whole matrix directly, we will instead just iterate the presynaptic neurons and connect one column at a time.
-We assume that there are :math:`n` presynaptic nodes in the NodeCollection ``A`` and :math:`m` postsynaptic nodes in ``B``.
+As there is no support for creating connections from the whole matrix directly, we will instead just iterate the pre-synaptic neurons and connect one column at a time.
+We assume that there are :math:`n` pre-synaptic nodes in the NodeCollection ``A`` and :math:`m` post-synaptic nodes in ``B``.
 We also assume that we have our weight matrix given as a two-dimensional NumPy array `W`, with :math:`n` columns and :math:`m` rows.